 Julia Williams serves as a director at Mass General Brigham focused on strategy implementation and system transformation across the various institutions.
 Julia strives to ensure the health system is a truly integrated one, with a focus on patients receiving the right care, at the right time, and at the right cost.
 Previously, Julia was a senior manager at CVS Health on the health services team, and she focused on strategy and business development.
 Julia graduated from the Tuck School of Business in 2016 where she was a Reverse Board Fellow and Global Business and Government Fellow.
 As part of the Reverse Board Fellowship, Julia was able to join the Board of Directors of WISE as a non-voting participant.
 Prior to Tuck, Julia worked at GE Healthcare IT as a Field Marketing Manager and previously completed the GE Commercial Leadership Program, a two-year rotation within GE Corporate and GE Healthcare.
 Julia was an Economics major at Dartmouth College and is originally from New Hampshire.

-Michael Hauptly-Pierce is the co-founder of Lithermans Limited Brewery in Concord.
-He opened the brewery 5 years ago with a friend, after 15 years in construction sales.
+Michael Hauptly-Pierce is the co-founder of Lithermans Limited Brewery in Concord, and sells commercial and industrial water treatment systems for Secondwind Water Systems in Manchester.
 Michael was named Mr. Concord in 2019, after extensive work with such charities as Building On Hope, The Coalition to End Homelessness, Junior Service League, the New Hampshire Coalition Against Sexual and Domestic Violence, and others.
-Serving the community has been a core value of Lithermans since before they opened, and Michael is always looking for new ways to help.
-In his spare time, Michael writes the “Sips” column and longer feature-pieces for New Hampshire Magazine.
-He also performs in the band JAM TOMORROW and writes poetry.
+In his spare time, Michael writes the “Sips” column and longer feature articles for New Hampshire Magazine.
+He also performs in the band JAM TOMORROW, writes poetry, and occasionally works on his dystopian cyberpunk novel .
 Michael was raised in the San Francisco Bay Area.

 Tina Smith is a board member, dedicated Coalition volunteer, and a tireless advocate for survivors of abuse.
 Tina is a pediatric nurse, a mom, an activist, and a survivor of childhood sexual abuse.
 Her advocacy has helped advance victims’ rights and has improved community efforts to prevent abuse.
 As a survivor of childhood sexual abuse, she uses her story and her voice to remind others that we need to stand together in solidarity to create change.
 Tina is a caring person who will share her experiences and insight with survivors interested in learning more about advocacy opportunities at the Coalition.
 You can learn more about Tina by watching her amazing speech at the 2020 NH Women’s Rally or in our Courage of Survivors video.